Jnn20/Journey/README.md

 ### 3. contact-module
-- sending emails to site admin
+- sending emails to the site admin

 ### 4. home-module (all static)